List of inactive United States Navy aircraft squadrons: (VC)(VAW) Carrier Airborne Early Warning Squadrons

 Though the squadron carried the Carrier Airborne Early Warning (VAW) designation it provided both Airborne Early Warning (AEW) and Electronic Countermeasures (ECM) detachments to CVGs until July 1961.
 That month its AEW aircraft were transferred to VAW-11 after which it provided only ECM detachments.
-In early 1968 the squadron was renamed "Tactical Electronic Warfare Squadron THIRTEEN" while retaining the VAW-13 designation until it was redesignated Tactical Electronic Warfare Squadron ONE-THIRTY (VAQ-130) on 1 October of that year.
+In early 1968 the squadron was renamed "Tactical Electronic Warfare Squadron THIRTEEN" while retaining the VAW-13 designation until on 1 October of that year when the VAQ designation was created to designate Tactical Electronic Warfare squadrons separately from Carrier Airborne Early Warning squadrons and the squadron was redesignated Tactical Electronic Warfare Squadron ONE THIRTY (VAQ-130).